expressjs/expressjs.com/en/guide/error-handling.md

 });
 ```

-As Promises automatically catch both synchronous errors and rejected promises
+Since promises automatically catch both synchronous errors and rejected promises,
-we can simply provide `next` as the final catch handler and errors will be
+you can simply provide `next` as the final catch handler and Express will catch errors,
-caught by Express, because the catch handler is given the error as the first
+because the catch handler is given the error as the first argument.
-argument.

-We could also use a chain of handlers to allow us to rely on sychronous error
+You could also use a chain of handlers to rely on synchronous error
 catching, by reducing the asynchronous code to something trivial.
 For example: